kbimsara/MicroServices-CourceWork/README.md

 # Orders Service

 ## Overview
 The **Orders Service** is a RESTful microservice built for the GlobalBooks Inc. SOA & Microservices coursework.
 It manages the lifecycle of orders, including creation, retrieval, updating status, and deletion.
-It integrates with **MongoDB** for storage and **RabbitMQ** for messaging.
-The service also provides **Swagger API documentation** for easy testing and demonstration.
+The service integrates with **MongoDB** for storage, **RabbitMQ** for messaging, and provides **Swagger API documentation** for easy testing and demonstration.
+JWT authentication is used to secure all order endpoints.

 ---